wslongchen/akita/README.md

 # The core APIs, including the Table traits.
 Always
 # required when using Akita. using #[derive(Table)]
-# to make Akita work with structs and enums defined in your crate.
+# to make Akita work with structs defined in your crate.
 akita = { version = "1.0", features = ["derive"] }

 ```